saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 This can take a couple of minutes, read on and be prepared.

-Afther the process is done, plug the SD cards back to the RPIs and plug them to your router or switch and give them some power.
+After the process is done, plug the SD cards back to the RPIs and plug them to your router or switch and give them some power.

 ##### Start with installation
 Afterwards login to your RPI (find the IP address in your router).
-It will probabbly ask you to change the password, so be a PRO and do that.
+It will probably ask you to change the password, so be a PRO and do that.

-In our Kuberenetes cluster you will have one master and several worker nodes.
+In our Kubernetes cluster you will have one master and several worker nodes.
 For simplicity we will call the master 'master' and the worker nodes 'nodes'.
-So in my case I have one master and three worker nodes.
+So, in my case I have one master and three worker nodes.

 The next steps is the basic setup and we will do that on ALL RPIs.
 #### Basic setup
-Rename the nodes accorind to your naming concept:
+Rename the nodes according to your naming concept:
-Add your deisred name e.g. 'k8s-master' or 'k8s-worker-1' to:
+Add your desired name e.g. 'k8s-master' or 'k8s-worker-1' to:
 ```
 sudo nano /etc/hosts
 sudo nano /etc/hostname